Friday, January 12, 2018

 I'll give every second I can find."

 I’ve had previous conversations with friends and couples about the elephant in the room when they come to realize later in life that barring a tragic accident, one of the two of them will some day be left to carry on without the other.
 That realization can take the sting out of any petty offense or argument that is presently irritating them.
 Neither should ever go to bed angry.
 Of course, we’ve been given life to live to the fullest and we should do just that.
 And if the time comes when one is left to spend some time alone, we should honor that bond and carry on, knowing that this life is only a finite segment of our existence and death is simply a transition from time to eternity.
 And that spiritual existence is one spent in the presence of our creator with our loved ones in that beautiful forever.
-Our time apart is relatively short in that context.
+Our time apart is relatively short in that context and it's only paused for a season.
 Ironically, the refrain of the song says it all:

 "It's knowing that this can't go on forever.